rydmike/rydmike.github.io/blog_flutter_linting.md

 | [RydMike - All ON, then turn OFF not wanted ones *(v2.2.0)*](https://gist.github.com/rydmike/fdb53ddd933c37d20e6f3188a936cd4c) |      171      |      89.1% |     196      | +25 |      89.9% |
 | [All usable LINT rules](https://dart.dev/tools/linter-rules/all)                                                               |      192      |     100.0% |     218      | +26 |     100.0% |

 The starting point values refer to the number of enabled lint rules in comparison table version 1.4.0 from **September 10, 2021**, and rules used now in the latest linting rules comparison table, which is version 2.2.0, updated **Nov 20, 2023**.

+> **NOTE:** The legacy deprecated linting packages **Pedantic** and **Effective Dart**, used two linting rules that have now also been deprecated.
+That is why their number of used rules have gone done, even if the packages themselves have not been updated since they were deprecated.

 ### Compare and Choose